Stress free guide to preparing to move house

 Moving with children can add additional stress, especially if they are also changing school.
 Inform their current school in writing of the final date they’ll be attending and call the new one to confirm the start date.

-It could work well for your kids to spend the moving day with friends as this will be one less thing to worry about.
+Consider if your kids would prefer to spend the moving day with friends as this will be one less thing to worry about.
+You’ll prepare this in advance.

 Family pets can often suffer as a result of moving home.
-So it’s worth speaking to your vet and taking any step to combat any disruption before you start packing and clearing.
-Your pets might experience some distress, but with some pre-planning, this can be minimised.
+So it’s worth speaking to your vet and taking any step to combat any disruption before you start preparing to move house.
+Your pets might experience some distress, but with some planning, this can be minimised.

 3 weeks before moving day